What is Workforce Management?

 WFM systems record a person from the minute they get to the office until the time they leave, identifying everything the person has been involved in, including meetings and non-transactional work.
 Other types of systems tend only to handle transactions and so for example, miss idle-time where the person was not on a break and not working on business activities.

-WFM systems also usually provide dashboards showing what’s happening in real-time and allow previewing what an individual has been doing and what they are currently working on.
+WFM software also usually provide dashboards showing what’s happening in real-time and allow previewing what an individual has been doing and what they are currently working on.
 This is invaluable for tuning the automated work allocation systems when business demand changes quickly.

 To compare, other types of systems are often case centric.
 For example, they are limited to providing you with information on the cases an employee has worked on rather than providing the full picture of what the employee has done all day.